theaplroom/APM/README.md

 ·   ·   ·   __apm → #.[Namespace]
 ```

 Here we see our project space `MyProject` in the root and also that it contains a function `Hello`, three references to other spaces and finally a namespace called `quadVars`.

-Note how the package we added `DateAndTime` has been installed in a separate tree called `__packages` and that a reference has been created to it in our project space.
+Note how the package `DateAndTime` we've added  has been installed in a separate tree called `__packages`, and that a reference has been created to it in our project space.
 This is how packages are made available to the dependant project.